10 Reasons for leaving a job: With examples explained

 Example 3

-Health reasons
+Health reasons for leaving a job

-Explanation: Personal or family health issues can lead to a reason for job change, whether for recovery or to find a role with better accommodations.
+Personal or family health issues can lead to a reason for job change, whether for recovery or to find a role with better accommodations.
 When shared professionally, it shows self-awareness and commitment to returning to work effectively.
-This can be an acceptable reason for leaving previous company when discussed tactfully
+This can be an acceptable reason for leaving previous company when discussed tactfully.

 Example 1